-Case Study: Nedbank Private Wealth – Managing the Giving Report IV
+Nedbank Private Wealth – Managing the Giving Report V

 Nedbank Private Wealth (NPW) launched the first edition of The Giving Report in 2010, a research initiative that was the first of its kind in South Africa, looking at the giving behaviours and practices of high-net-worth individuals (HNWIs).
 Trialogue worked alongside NPW in 2010 to design the survey – using global benchmarks and best practice market research – and to analyse the findings and draft the first report.

-As a business NPW has continued to invest in this periodic research due to consistently positive feedback, and the belief that this research continues to play a significant role in strengthening philanthropy in South Africa.
-In 2019, Trialogue was again commissioned by NPW to produce the fourth Giving Report.
+As a business NPW has continued to invest in this research due to consistently positive feedback, and the belief that this research plays a significant role in strengthening philanthropy in South Africa.
+Trialogue has supported NPW on every edition and in 2022, Trialogue was again commissioned by NPW to produce the fifth Giving Report.
 This edition includes tracking of the giving behaviour of HNWIs over time, insights from the primary research and opinion pieces by experts on topical issues in philanthropy.

 Trialogue’s role was to manage the production of the report, including the research design, management of data collection, data analysis, report drafting and editing and management of design and print.
-Trialogue delivered the report with support from field research company, Genex, and graphic designers, Ground Pepper.
+Trialogue delivered the report with support from field research company, Genex, and graphic designers, Green Grass Design.

-A total of 430 interviews were conducted with HNWIs.
-Each interview consisted of 70 questions structured to build an understanding of the nature of HNWI giving in South Africa.
+A total of 409 interviews were conducted with HNWIs around South Africa between April and June 2022.
+Each interview consisted of 74 questions structured to build an understanding of the nature of HNWI giving in South Africa.
 Respondents were questioned on the quantum of their giving and the form that this took (whether cash, goods or time), as well as what motivated them to give.
 The interviews were also structured to gain insight into what influences givers’ decisions around who to give to and what causes to support.